-Paragraph 6 Studying with a disability
+Paragraph 6 - Studying with a support need

-Article 25 Adjustments to the benefit of students with disabilities or chronic illnesses
+Article 25 - Adjustments to the benefit of students with a support need

-- 1. Upon a written and substantiated request to that effect, students with disabilities or chronic illnesses may be eligible for adjustments in teaching and examinations.
+- 1. Students with a support need means students who are held back due to a functional limitation, disability, chronic illness, psychological problems, pregnancy, young parenthood, gender transition, or special family circumstances, for example in relation to informal care.
+Upon a written and substantiated request to that effect, students with a support need may be eligible for adjustments in teaching and examinations.
 These adjustments are coordinated to the situations of the students as much as possible, but they may not alter the quality or level of difficulty of a course or the study programme.
-Facilities to be provided may include modifications to the form or duration of examinations and/or practical exercises to suit individual situations or the provision of practical aids. - 2.
-Requests as mentioned in Section 1 must be accompanied by a recent statement from a physician or psychologist or, in cases involving dyslexia, from a testing office registered with BIG, NIP or NVO.
+Facilities to be provided may include modifications to the form or duration of examinations and/or practical exercises to suit individual situations or the provision of practical aids. - Requests as mentioned in Section 1 must be accompanied by a recent statement from a physician or psychologist or, in cases involving dyslexia, from a testing office registered with BIG, NIP or NVO.
 If possible, this statement should include an estimate of the extent to which the condition is impeding the student's academic progress. - 3.
 Decisions concerning requests for adjustments relating to educational facilities are taken by the Dean or by the Director of Studies on the Dean's behalf.
-Decisions concerning adjustments relating to examinations are taken by the Board of Examiners or by the academic counsellor on behalf of the Board of Examiners. - 4.
-Adjustments to examinations can involve the following or other matters: - " form (e.g. replacing a written test with an oral test or vice versa, testing the required material in the form of interim examinations or granting exemptions to the attendance requirement); - " timing (e.g. additional time for an examination, wider spreading of examinations across the examination period, granting exemptions to admission requirements or extending the period within which a component must be completed); - " aids permitted during testing (e.g. English-Dutch dictionaries for students with dyslexia); - " location (taking the examination in a separate, low-stimulus space). - 5.
+Decisions concerning adjustments relating to examinations are taken by the Board of Examiners or by the academic counsellor on behalf of the Board of Examiners. - Adjustments to examinations can involve the following or other matters: "form (e.g. replacing a written test with an oral test or vice versa, testing the required material in the form of interim examinations or granting exemptions to the attendance requirement); - " timing (e.g. additional time for an examination, wider spreading of examinations across the examination period, granting exemptions to admission requirements or extending the period within which a component must be completed); " aids permitted during testing (e.g. English-Dutch dictionaries for students with dyslexia); - " location (taking the examination in a separate, low-stimulus space). - 5.
 Adjustments in educational facilities could include: - " providing modified furniture in teaching and examination spaces; - " providing special equipment (e.g. magnification or Braille equipment for students with visual impairments and blindness or loop systems and individual equipment for students with hearing impairments and deafness); - " providing more accessible course material; - " providing special computer facilities (e.g. speech-recognition or speech-synthesising software); - " providing a rest area.